GSA/automate.fedramp.gov/content/documentation/sar/4-sar-template-to-oscal-mapping.md

 ---
 ### One Result Assembly for the Entire Assessment

 All results from the current assessment, such as observations, findings, and risks, must be in a single result assembly.
-Additional result assemblies are used for past assessment results.
-One result assembly for each past assessment results.
+Additional result assemblies are used for past assessment results, with one result assembly for each set of past assessment results.

 Tool developers must use the start field for each result assembly to determine the most recent set of results present in the SAR.